-The key labour risks which may be associated with the project are outlined in Table 3 below provides a brief description of the activities that will be undertaken under the project and their associated labour-related risks.
-For technical assistance and management types work, risks are associated with extended hours.
-There is also the possibility of the staff not working in properly ventilated buildings or buildings not equipped with proper cooling facilities.
-The probability of the incidence of child labour or forced labour is also minimal.
-The Government of SVG has labour laws in place that prohibit child employment under the age of 14 years (See Table 4 below) and also requires that any work undertaken by children 14 and above not be hazardous or interfere with a child's education or physical or mental health.
+Table 3 below provides a brief description of the activities that will be undertaken under the project and their associated Labor- related risks.
+For technical assistance and management types of work, risks are associated with extended hours.
+There is also the possibility of the staff not working in properly ventilated buildings or buildings notequipped with proper cooling facilities.
+The probability of the incidence of child labor or forced labor is minimal.
+The Government of SVG has labor laws in place that prohibit child employment under the age of 14 years (See Table 4 below) and also requires that any work undertaken by children 14 and abovenot be hazardous or interfere with a child's education or physical or mental health.
 This is in accordance with the requirements of ESS 2.
-However, it is not expected that anyone the age of eighteen years shall be employed by the project.
+However, it is not expected that anyone under the age of eighteen years shall be employed by the project.
 The project requires technical staff with skills that require experience and education, which will not be possible for children or those below the age of 18 to possess.
-A register of all persons under the age of eighteen years employed by the project and the dates of their births will be kept in keeping with the relevant labour legislation.
+A register of all persons under the age of 18 employed by the project and the dates of their births will be kept in keeping with the relevant Labor legislation.
 The pilot projects will be identified and executed with communities and no migrant or seasonal workers are anticipated